Southampton Climate Action Network (SoCAN)

 Who is behind SoCAN?

-SoCAN is run by a part-time Project Manager Katie Daley-Yates.
-You can get in touch with her by emailing sotoncan@gmail.com
+SoCAN is run by a small team of Steering Group members.
+You can get in touch with us by emailing sotoncan@gmail.com

-We have a voluntary Steering Group comprised of local specialists including:
+Our Steering Group is comprised of local specialists including:

 Liz Batten is a community engagement facilitator and imagination activist, a member of Transition Southampton and was part of the original team who co-created the Southampton Climate Action Network.